Tourist Trips: Philadelphia and the Quaker Colonies

 German Immigrants via New York

 As the traveler up the Pennsylvania Turnpike Northeast Extension approaches the New York border, there's a chance for a fleeting glance at an exit sign pointing to Great Bend, without additional comment.
-Comment is definitely needed, because a ten-mile detour at this point is rewarded by two interesting attractions.
+The comment is definitely needed because a ten-mile detour at this point is rewarded by two interesting attractions.
 In the first place, the Susquehanna does indeed make a great bend there.
 Starting in Cooperstown, New York at a beautiful mountain lake which resembles Lake Geneva in Switzerland, the Susquehanna heads south for ninety-six miles and then turns around at Great Bend and goes back fifteen miles north to Binghamton.
-After that, it goes west for forty miles to Sayre, and then goes south again as it picks up other branches.
+After that, it goes west for forty miles to Sayre and then goes south again as it picks up other branches.
 Greatly enlarged, it reappears to Turnpike travelers at Wilkes Barre.
 Thousands of travelers have sped up the wide valley without noticing that the same river which flows south from Wilkes Barre apparently starts flowing north at Great Bend.
 The traveler's eye is deceived by the apparently continuous long valley which the highway follows.
-At Binghamton the Susquehanna starts flowing west, but that too is overlooked in whizzing past the cloverleafs and traffic directions.
+At Binghamton, the Susquehanna starts flowing west, but that too is overlooked in whizzing past the cloverleaves and traffic directions.
 The Great Bend itself is a lovely water gap with a couple of small towns on its shores, but is otherwise pretty deserted.

 For two and a half years, Joseph Smith the founder of the Mormon religion spent full time five miles away from the Turnpike exit, at the real bend in the river (not the town of Great Bend) writing the 275,000 words of the Book of Mormon.
 Although Smith was a native of Palmyra, New York, and Mormonism is most easily viewed as an outgrowth of wide-spread religious uproar in upper New York State during the 1820s, it undoubtedly provoked malicious gossip from those who resist all claims of miracles, as well as staunch defense from those who believe.
 It's comparatively safe to say the prophet was living at the Great Bend in his wife's tiny home while she wrote down his dictated translation.
 The source of his vision was said to be John the Baptist, which others have since taken literally to varying degrees.
-Those who believe in the pregnancy of virgins and reappearances after death must be tolerant of the sometimes overstated beliefs of others.
-Smith never let anyone see the golden plates from which the writings were derived however, and ultimately it must rest that he was relating what he believed he had seen.
+Those who believe in the pregnancy of virgins and reappearances after a death must be tolerant of the sometimes overstated beliefs of others.
+Smith never let anyone see the golden plates from which the writings were derived, however, and ultimately it must rest that he was relating what he believed he had seen.
 His father-in-law described him as a charlatan, an attitude not completely rare among other fathers in law.
 His wife, caught between conflicting family loyalties, declined for years to join the religion that flowed from her own pen.

 |The Church of Jesus Christ of Latter-day Saints|

 However, with the publication of the Book of Mormon, Smith rapidly gained adherents numbering in the thousands.
-He moved the center of the religion westward in several steps, and was shot to death by a mob, variously styled as militia and vigilantes, in Illinois at the age of 38.
+He moved the center of the religion westward in several steps and was shot to death by a mob, variously styled as militia and vigilantes, in Illinois at the age of 38.
 Just who killed him and what the motives were are matters we normally leave to courts rather than newspaper accounts.
-There is little doubt that many other religions of the time were outraged by tolerance of polygamy, and so the account that he was assassinated by offended husbands of those to whom he proposed marriage, must be somewhat discounted.
+There is little doubt that many other religions of the time were outraged by the tolerance of polygamy, and so the account that he was assassinated by offended husbands of those to whom he proposed marriage, must be somewhat discounted.
 All religious disputes have a tendency to get out of hand, and the frontier religions of that time were particularly feverish, flaring up in an environment of the rule of the six-gun.

 |Joseph Smith House|

-The attraction of this religion seems to an outsider to have been based on its forgiveness for sinners, offering them a tolerant heaven rather than the vindictive hellfire and brimstone which more puritanical protestant sects at that time envisioned for even well-behaved converts.
-There is a certain echo in Smith's Mormonism of the tolerant Quaker view that "There is that of God, in every one."
+The attraction of this religion seems to an outsider to have been based on its forgiveness for sinners, offering them tolerant heaven rather than the vindictive hellfire and brimstone which more puritanical protestant sects at that time envisioned for even well-behaved converts.
+There is a certain echo in Smith's Mormonism of the tolerant Quaker view that "There is that of God, in everyone."
 Similarly, although it is difficult to accept his idea that the American Indian tribes might be descendants of a lost tribe of Israel from the 7th Century B.C., the Mormon, and Quaker, teaching of tolerance to the Indians was in keeping with changing racial views in the early 19th Century, and softens somewhat the former Mormon distrust of the black race; although that, too, must be seen in the context of the then-approaching Civil War.